|Edward C. Moss - 17th Judicial District Judge|

 Judge Moss received his undergraduate degree from the University of California at Santa Barbara.
 After college, he was an armor officer in the U.S. Army.
 Judge Moss received his legal training at Southwestern University Law School in Los Angeles and at the Georgetown Law Center in Washington, D.C.

 Judge Moss was a judicial intern at the United States Supreme Court, after which he served as Senior Law Clerk to Judge Sherman Finesilver of the U.S. District Court in Denver.
 In private practice for more than 20 years, Judge Moss worked primarily in the areas of oil and gas, real estate and general commercial litigation.
-A frequent lecturer on judicial and legal ethics, he is a long time member of the Colorado Bar Association Ethics Committee, an advisory council member of the Center for Judicial Ethics at the National Center for State Courts, and was a faculty member for the 2013 and 2015 National College on Judicial Ethics in Chicago.
+A frequent lecturer on judicial and legal ethics, he is a long time member of the Colorado Bar Association Ethics Committee (Chair, 2016-2017), an advisory council member of the Center for Judicial Ethics at the National Center for State Courts, and was a faculty member for the 2013 and 2015 National College on Judicial Ethics in Chicago.
 In 2010, the U.S. Department of Justice invited Judge Moss to discuss judicial performance criteria at an international symposium in Ankara, Turkey.